swiftlang/swift-evolution/proposals/0354-regex-literals.md

 In this case, the block comment prematurely ends on the second line, rather than extending all the way to the third line as the user would expect.
 This is already an issue today with `*/` in a string literal, though it is more likely to occur in a regex given the prevalence of the `*` quantifier.
 This issue can be avoided in many cases by using line comment syntax `//` instead, which it should be noted is the syntax that Xcode uses when commenting out multiple lines.

-### Ambiguity with infix operators
+### Ambiguity of `/.../` with infix operators

 There is a minor ambiguity when infix operators are used with regex literals.
 When used without whitespace, e.g `x+/y/`, the expression will be treated as using an infix operator `+/`.
 Whitespace is therefore required for regex literal interpretation, e.g `x + /y/`.
 Alternatively, extended literals may be used, e.g `x+#/y/#`.

-### Regex syntax limitations
+### Regex syntax limitations in `/.../`

-In order to help avoid further parsing ambiguities, a `/.../` regex literal will not be parsed if it starts with a space or tab character.
+In order to help avoid a parsing ambiguity, a `/.../` regex literal will not be parsed if it starts with a space or tab character.
 This restriction may be avoided by using the extended `#/.../#` literal.

 #### Rationale